littlehorse-enterprises/littlehorse/README.md

 That's why in the package JSON we have fixed the version to 1.10.4 until the bug is fixed.

+## Environment Variables
+If running the app without Docker, you need to fill in the environment variables in the `.env` file inside `apps/web`.
+The `.env` file in the root folder is not being read by the app.

+- `AUTH_SECRET` random string that will be used to encrypt the secrets and also the JWT token
+- `API_URL` the URL of the Little Horse Core, in your local it will be `localhost:2023`
+- `NEXTAUTH_URL` the url (domain) in which the dashboard will run (required for some authentication methods).
+For your local you can use: `http:/localhost:3001/`
+- `KEYCLOAK_CLIENT_ID` the client id configured in keycloack
+- `KEYCLOAK_CLIENT_SECRET` the client secret configured in keycloack
+- `KEYCLOAK_ISSUER_URI` the keycloack
+- `LHC_CA_CERT` To specify the path to the self signed certificate that the dashboard needs to connect to a LittleHorse server configured to work with OAuth.

 ## Linting
 We are using ESLint as the linter for project.
 Given that we have a mono-repo structure we have the main command for the linter in the root package.json file.